 All psychological traits are heritable.
-This is best replicated finding in all of behavioral genetics.
+This is the best replicated finding in all of behavioral genetics.
 Some recent numbers include:

 But what, exactly, does “heritability” mean?

-I used to have a mental model something like this: Each person has some number of religiosity points that come from genes and some number that come from the environment.
+I used to have a mental model something like this: Each person has some number of “religiosity points” that come from genes and some number that come from the environment.
 If religiosity was 40% genetic, I pictured there being 10 total points, 4 of which come from genes and 6 of which come from the environment:

 The problem with this picture—aside from being completely wrong—is that it suggests heritability is an immutable constant, like the number of chromosomes in a cell or the fine structure constant.
 This is totally incorrect.

 So what is heritability?
 It’s the ratio of the genetic variance of a trait with the total variance, including all causes.
 This post will explore this definition.
 We’ll see that it leads to several puzzles:

 - Why is heritability often higher for traits that seem less important?
-Why, for example, is pig back-fat thickness 14× more heritable than pig litter size?
+For example, why is pig back-fat thickness 14× more heritable than pig litter size?

 - How, when there are correlations between genes and the environment, can traits can be more than 100% heritable?

 The only math we’ll use is the concept of variance.
 If you’re not familiar with that, just think of it as “how variable” something is.
 Humans have high variance in how much we like folk music, but low variance in our number of fingers.